 a.
-Land and Buildings
+Land and Buildings -

 The College's buildings are specialised buildings and therefore it is not appropriate to value them on the basis of open market value.
-Land and buildings inherited from the Local Education Authority are stated in the balance sheet at valuation on the basis of depreciated replacement cost or the open market value for existing use where this is readily obtainable.
+Land and buildings inherited from the Local Education Authority are stated in the balance sheet at valuation on the basis of depreciated replacement cost for existing use where this is readily obtainable.
 Land and buildings acquired since incorporation are included in the balance sheet at cost.